Rijul24/StressMeOut/README.md

 # StressMeOut
-A Discord bot that displays time remaining untill deadline
+A Discord bot that displays time remaining until deadline